redoio/resentencing_data_initiative/README.md

 # Our tool

+## Summary

-A data model to determine eligibility for resentencing:
+A data model to determine eligibility for resentencing

+What it is:
 - A deterministic model with a rules-based framework established by legal experts and district attorney offices
-- Interpretability and explainability is key
+- Easily interpretable and explainable
-- Users can easily request changes to eligibility criteria and see updated results
+- Responsive to user requests, i.e. an attorney can request changes to the eligibility criteria and see updated results
+- A tool that increases the efficiency and productivity of attorneys

+What it is not:
-- Not  a blackbox prediction model
+- A blackbox prediction model
+- The decisionmaker or selector for which cases end up being resentenced

+## Execution

 Running the data model for the prison population:
 - Leveraging an AWS EC2 instance on Stanford secure servers